Introduction & how configuration works

 Verify.
 Send the same chat-completion request twice and confirm the second is served from cache (lower latency, no second provider charge), and confirm the call appears in the audit log with token counts.

-What it does.
-Serves LLMs locally on GPU instances in your own account using vLLM, exposed through the same OpenAI-compatible endpoint.
-Local models are addressed with the local/<model> prefix in the model field.
-On a pre-first-token failure, the gateway can fall back to a configured remote model according to an overflow policy.
+What it will do.
+Serve LLMs locally on GPU instances in your own account using vLLM, exposed through the same OpenAI-compatible endpoint.
+Local models would be addressed with a local/<model> prefix in the model field.
+On a pre-first-token failure, the gateway would be able to fall back to a configured remote model according to an overflow policy.

-Overflow policy.
-The fallback behavior on a pre-first-token failure is governed by the overflow policy:
+Planned overflow policy.
+The intended fallback behavior on a pre-first-token failure:

 AI Semantic Cache